Khelechy/CSJsonDB/README.md

 ```c#
 db.select("users").where("id", 2).toJsonString();
 ```
-reult: Returns the json string of the object.
+result: Returns the json string of the object.

 ### Select